VolkanSah/creatig-Joomla-plugin-like-for-breadcrumbs/README.md

-an example of how to create a basic Joomla plugin, like for breadcrumbs:
+# An example of how to create a basic Joomla plugin, like for breadcrumbs:

 Create a folder for your plugin in the /plugins directory of your Joomla site.
 For example, you might create a folder called mybreadcrumbplugin.